 When I actually looked at the evidence of my life, and when I look at the evidence of most of our lives, so many wonderful and good things happen to us without something bad happening.
 I now know that good things don’t always get followed by bad things.
 In fact, most of the time they don’t.
 Also, the good thing isn’t going to stop the bad thing from happening, so how do I really want to live my life?
 In constant worry?
 Playing small?
 Not celebrating the wins?

 Allow yourself to disentangle the good experiences from the fear.
 Create a new path of possibility using breathing and, if you want to go further, use journaling or working with someone to help you understand where your patterns come from.

 You have an incredible new path ahead of you.
 One that allows wonderful things to happen in your life, and I want to honor that and thank you for being here today, and honor that you are ready, and that you’re at the head of that new path and ready to do the work that it takes to reflect, to shift, and to go onto the rest of your life knowing that the universe has your back.
 Know that you deserve wonderful things to happen, and knowing that wonderful things can happen, and nothing has to happen with it except the wonderful thing.

 Are you ready get out of survival mode and into the happiness you deserve?
 That’s exactly what I teach you how to do in my book The Adrenal Thyroid Revolution.
-It’s also the focus of my special online course that complements the book, Fear to Freedom, Perfectionism to Peace, which is yours FREE now through January 3rd, 2018.
-Get your copy of the book and learn how to get the FREE course right here.
+It’s also the focus of my special online course that complements the book, Fear to Freedom, Perfectionism to Peace, which is yours FREE with your purchase of a copy of the book.
+Learn how to get the course right here.